 Driveability problems may occur for vehicles with power to mass ratios close to the borderlines between Class 1 and Class 2, Class 2 and Class 3 vehicles, or very low powered vehicles in Class 1.

-Since these problems are related mainly to cycle phases with a combination of high vehicle speed and high accelerations rather than to the maximum speed of the cycle, the downscaling procedure shall be applied to improve driveability.
+xxxxx Since these problems are related mainly to cycle phases with a combination of high vehicle speed and high accelerations rather than to the maximum speed of the cycle, the downscaling procedure shall be applied to improve driveability.

 8.2.
 This paragraph describes the method to modify the cycle profile using the downscaling procedure.
+The modified vehicle speed values calculated according to paragraphs 8.2.1 to 8.2.3 shall be rounded according to paragraph 7. of this UN GTR to 1 place of decimal.

 8.2.1.
 Downscaling procedure for Class 1 vehicles

 Figure A1/14 shows an example of a downscaled medium speed phase of the Class 1 WLTC.